mattcg/language-subtag-registry/README.md

 ## Updates ##

 This project will be updated as the registry changes.
-Non-breaking updates will result in the minor version number being bumped.
+Non-breaking updates will result in the patch version number being bumped.

 Run `make update` to force an update from the latest official IANA-hosted version.
 The registry file format is converted to JSON automatically and the files in `data/` are updated.